grafana/k6-docs/src/data/markdown/docs/02 javascript api/30 k6-x-browser.md

 ---
 title: "k6/x/browser"
-excerpt: "xk6-browser brings browser automation and end-to-end testing to k6 while supporting core k6 features"
+excerpt: "xk6-browser brings browser automation and end-to-end testing to k6 while supporting core k6 features.
+You can now interact with the browser and collect frontend metrics as part of your k6 tests."
 ---

 [xk6-browser](https://github.com/grafana/xk6-browser) brings browser automation and end-to-end testing to k6 while supporting core k6 features.
-You can now mix browser interactions and protocol-based requests in your k6 tests.
+You can now interact with the browser and collect frontend metrics as part of your k6 tests.

 <CodeGroup labels={[]}>